americanexpress/holocron/packages/holocron/README.md

 #### Holocron store

-After the server is initialized the holocron store is created within `createHolocronStore`, this extends the redux store and adds the reducers of your module to the store.
+After the server is initialized the holocron store is created within `createHolocronStore`, this extends the Redux store and adds the reducers of your module to the store.

 #### Compose modules